ch4mpy/spring-addons/samples/tutorials/README.md

 - a few configured clients.
 I recommand following
   * a "public" client: used for web and mobile applications with authorization-code flow
   * a "confidential" client: used by programs you trust (running on servers you trust) with client-credentials flow.
 This id used for instance by resource-servers for introspecting tokens on authorization-server (in such query, spring-application is actually a client and Keycloak a resource-server, I know this is confusing) or when a micro-service calls another one to be served a resource in its own name (not on behalf of authenticated user).
 - a few users with various roles.
-At least on user should be granted `NICE_GUY` authority which is referenced from spring controllers security rules.
+At least one user should be granted `NICE_GUY` authority which is referenced from spring controllers security rules.
 - knowledge of the private-claim your authorization-server puts authorities into.
 There is no standard.
 Keycloak uses `realm_access.roles` (and resource_access.{clientId}.roles if client roles mapper is activated), but other authorization-servers will use something else.
 You can use tools like https://jwt.io to inspect access-tokens and figure out which claim is used by an issuer for roles.

 Resource-servers configuration in this tutorial explicitely state that a 401 (unauthorized) is returned when authorization is missing or invalid (no redirection to authorization server login page).
 It is client responsiblity to acquire and maintain valid access-tokens with a flow that authorization server accepts (this does not not always involve a login form: for instance, client credentials and refresh-token don't).